itsraghz/springboot-quote-mgnt-system/src/main/resources/quotes.md

 * Don’t cling to a past mistake just because you spent a long time making it. #Past #Mistakes #Motivation
 * Life always offers you a second chance.
 It’s called tomorrow. #Motivation #Success
 * Let things come and go.
 The things that are meant to stay, will stay!  #Realization #Attachment #Challenges
-* Thinking about your own self is perfectly fine at times, If you are going through days where you feel unimportant.
-The root of that starts from you not giving enough importance to yourself, Once you address that, you will be surprised to see others treating you well too! #Self #SelfLove #LongQuote
 * In order to realize the right ways of doing things, Our own lives need not be used up to try and make all mistakes!
 Be watchful to eagerly learn from others experiences too, For our life is too short and precious.
 Make smart moves and optimize the use of your time! #LongQuote #Motivation
 * When you make mistakes don't fret about it.
 That itself means you were working on something.
 Inaction and laziness are our real enemies.
 A person who acts is bound to make mistakes at times, Just learn from the experience and move on! #Motivation #LongQuote #Mistakes
-* Sometimes life doesn’t give you what you want, not because you don’t deserve it, but because you deserve so much more. #Motivation #Judgement #Life
 * “However difficult life may seem, there is always something you can do and succeed at.
 It matters that you don’t give up. #Motivation #Success
 * “Successful people have no fear of failure.
 But unsuccessful people do.
 Successful people have the resilience to face up to failure—learn the lessons and adapt from it. #Success #Motivation
 * If we judge people, Nobody is ours...If we understand people everyone is ours. #People #Relationship #Maturity